ehsan11100/AdGuard/Configuration.md

       to resolve PTR requests for addresses inside locally-served networks.
 If empty, AdGuard Home will automatically try to get local resolvers from the OS.
     - `all_servers` — Enables parallel queries to all configured upstream servers to speed up resolving.

+      If enabled, the queries are sent to each server simultaneously and the first response is chosen.

       If disabled, the queries are sent to each upstream server one-by-one and then sorted by RTT.
+Note that more stable upstream servers are preferred by the algorithm.
-    - `fastest_addr` — Use Fastest Address algorithm.
+    - `fastest_addr` — Use the Fastest Address algorithm.
 It finds an IP address with the lowest latency and returns this IP address in DNS response.
     - `fastest_timeout` (**since v0.107.0**) — The timeout used for dialing the
       addresses while picking the fastest.
 Values other than positive ones are replaced with the default one, `1s`.